 You are not required to be in Columbus for courses.

 - How many students are enrolled in the online program?
-I'm looking for a program with a low student to teacher ratio.

 Most of our classes have a 1:30 student ratio.
 If a course is larger, two instructors teach the course or it is split into two sections.
 Instructors are available to meet with students individually and are highly responsive and involved in the online courses.